Laura7089/blotFiles/README.md

 ## Usage
 Run `pyblot` and enjoy!
 ## Features
-Blesse all your python interpreter instances with His image.
+Blesses all your python interpreter instances with His image.